Omeprazole

 Who can take omeprazole?

 Omeprazole can be taken by most adults and children over the age of one year.
-However, you should consult a doctor first if you have:
+However, you should consult a doctor or pharmacist first if you have:

 • Liver disease